Timeline for the day of the September 11 attacks

-The hijacked United Airlines Flight 175 approaching the South Tower (left) as the North Tower (right) burns next to it.

 The September 11 attacks of 2001, in addition to being a unique act of terrorism, constituted a media event on a scale not seen since the advent of civilian global satellite links.
 Instant worldwide reaction and debate were made possible by round-the-clock television news organizations and by the internet.
 As a result, most of the events were known by a large portion of the world's population as they occurred.

 The attacks themselves lasted less than two hours; the first hijacking commenced at approximately 8:14 am, and the final hijacked plane crashed at 10:03 am.
 All times given are in Eastern Daylight Time, (UTC−04:00).